NorthernMan54/homebridge-tasmota/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/homebridge-tasmota.svg?style=flat)](https://npmjs.org/package/homebridge-tasmota)

 Homebridge Plugin for Tasmota Devices that leverage's the Home Assistant Auto Discovery Function to configure and add devices.
 And remove the need to manually configure Tasmota devices with Homebridge.
+So far this has been tested with Switches/Outlets, Dimmers/Light's and temperature sensors ymmv for other devices.

 ## Tasmota Device's Tested

 * switch - WiOn (17) Outlet Module
 * light - Tuya Dimmer (54) Dimmer Switch
+* sensor - Generic (18) with a bme280 connected
+* relay - ESP with multiple relays connected.

 ## Installation